 - 1, lemon juiced and zested, divided

-- 1 red onion divided- 2 tbsp finely grated and the rest chopped into 1" pieces
+- 1 red onion divided- 2 tablespoon finely grated and the rest chopped into 1" pieces

 - 2 tsp freshly ground pepper divided